 Upon entering the MPG of the traditional car, our calculator will automatically determine the fuel costs based on your driving habits and monthly mileage.
 It will also display how much money you will save each month if you settle for a PHEV instead.

 Every plug-in hybrid vehicle will be cheaper than a regular car when it comes to fuel and energy expenses.
 It doesn't necessarily mean, though, that the sum you have to invest will return to you.

-When you open the advanced mode of our calculator, you will discover an additional section at the very bottom.
-You need to enter the price of a regular car and the price of a charging station, if you wish to install one at your own house (if you already have a station or don't want one, type "0" into this box).
+Advanced mode of our calculator, you will discover an additional section at the very bottom.
+You need to enter the price of a regular car and the price of a charging station if you wish to install one at your own house (if you already have a station or don't want one, type "0" into this box).
 Also, input the value of the government incentive/grant (if you receive any).
-Then, the calculator will compare the costs of PHEV and the regular car and tell you after how many years will the investment be returned.
+Then, the calculator will compare the costs of PHEV and the regular car and tell you after how many years the investment will be returned.

 Remember that the economic factor should not be the only one that influences your decision.
-For example, hybrid cars are far more sustainable than the regular ones.
+For example, hybrid cars are far more sustainable than regular ones.
 Also, make sure to consider other expenses and savings such as:

 - Toll exemptions: In many countries, PHEV or HEV owners can use the highways without paying the toll.

 - Insurance and maintenance: The rates may be different for hybrid and regular cars.